dqops/dqo/docs/reference/yaml/DashboardYaml.md

-## DashboardListSpec
+## DashboardsFolderSpec
-List of dashboards.
+Description of a folder with multiple dashboards or other folders.